 - Choose this vendor based on their work, not their price

 - Make your decision based on the vendor’s portfolio, experience, or tasting sessions

 - Be sure to compare prices, but if your heart is set on a more expensive vendor, go with it.

 - If your dream vendor is out of your price range, work with them to see how you can still book them for less.
 Think of things like less hours, less food, less expensive supplies, etc.

-Booking vendors is exciting and each vendor you book is a huge check-mark on your wedding to-do list.
-It will set the “foundation” of the wedding.
+Booking vendors is exciting and each vendor you book means one less thing on your wedding to-do list.
+It will set the foundation of the wedding.
 Once you’ve got your vendors booked, you just have to put it all together and start tying up loose ends.

 Since there are so many ways to save money on weddings, here are just some of my favorite and/or mort helpful ways to save money:

 - Borrow.
 You’ve probably attended tons of weddings for your friends or family.
 They’ve probably got lots of leftover goodies lying around—things like bubbles, ring bearer pillows, flower girl baskets, vases, rose petals, decorations, pew bows, card boxes, envelopes, and on and on.
 Don’t waste money on new items when you can borrow!
 There are even a few wedding borrowing websites that allow you to swap with other brides and grooms.